 The scope of collection consistency also extends to the collection of food and garden waste.

-By ensuring the same core set of materials are collected across all Local Authorities (LAs), collection consistency will also be crucial to supporting any future mandatory recyclability labelling system under packaging EPR.
+By ensuring the same core set of materials are collected across all local authorities (LAs), collection consistency will also be crucial to supporting any future mandatory recyclability labelling system under packaging EPR.

 Given the interdependency between collection consistency and EPR it is important that policies are aligned across the four UK nations in terms of material, format, scope and implementation timeframes.